AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja/target-reporting-in-cja.md

 1. Click **[!UICONTROL Add datasets]**, then click **[!UICONTROL Save]** on the next screen to finish your connection.

-## Set up data views
+## Set up data views {#set-up-data-views}

-Set up a data view in [!DNL Customer Journey Analytics].
-A data view ensures that the data from your connection can be used properly.
+Set up a data view in [!DNL Customer Journey Analytics] that points to the connection you created.
+A data view ensures that the data from your connection can be used properly for analysis and for the [!UICONTROL Experimentation] panel.

 1. Set up your data view and make sure it points to the connection you created above.

    For more information, see [Create or edit a data view](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-dataviews/create-dataview){target=_blank} in the *[!DNL Adobe Customer Journey Analytics] Guide*.

-1. To properly view your [!DNL Target] data in [!DNL Customer Journey Analytics], you must add the following fields from your Lookup Dataset as dimensions:
+1. To properly view your [!DNL Target] data in [!DNL Customer Journey Analytics], add the following fields from your lookup dataset as dimensions (including [!UICONTROL Experience ID] and [!UICONTROL Activity ID]):

    * [!UICONTROL Experience Name]
    * [!UICONTROL Experience ID]